StreamedLine/StreamedLine.github.io/_posts/2016-11-23-which_this_is_this.markdown

 function inner_scope() {
-  var foo = 'will not be accessed' ;
+  var foo = 'will not be accessed';

   console.log(this.foo);
 }

+inner_scope() // => "baz"
-inner_scope.call( {foo: 'this is the this.foo that will be accessed'} ); // => "this is the this.foo that will be accessed" inner_scope() // => "baz"
+inner_scope.call( {foo: 'this is the this.foo that will be accessed'} ); // => "this is the this.foo that will be accessed"

 console.log(this) // => Window {speechSynthesis: SpeechSynthesis, caches: Cac…}
 console.log(this.foo) // => "baz"
 ```

-We see that *this* in *inner_scope* was defined by the way the function was called.
+We see that *this* in *inner_scope* changed depending on how the function was called.

+When we invoked the function in the regular way, *this* referred to the Window object.
 When invoked with the *call* method, the parameter we passed to the function became our *this*.
-When we invoked the function in the normal way, however, *this* still referred to the Window object.

 Let's consider one more example: